elliotweiser/elliotweiser.github.io/README.md

 #### Prior Notable Projects

 * **BDD Adoption & Tooling:** Led BDD practices across client engineering using Gherkin, Cucumber, and code generation tools.
 Co-presented at SauceCon 2022.
 * **Web CDN:** Designed high-performance, multi-region, on-premises Web CDN with Ceph, Nginx, Anycast, and multi-tier caching & compression.
 Serves daily peaks of 2K RPS in actual usage with p99 < 1ms and p999 < 10ms.
-Saved estimated $1M+ in vendor costs.
+Saved estimated $1M+ in vendor costs and reduced average worst-case time to music (TTM) metric for 2/3 of our users to 2.5 seconds.
 * **Critical Path Artifact Management Revamp:** Replaced Nexus with Ceph for _large_ artifact delivery consumed by internal, propietary tooling: Dora and Pandora VMs.
 Used expand-contract and branch-by-abstraction techniques to accomplish gradual and seamless migration.
 Stabilized CI, deployments, and general Nexus availability for day-to-day use by engineering teams.

 ---